top of page

 • 🍸 Option 2: Reserve a Table at the Rooftop Bar at Sercotel Hotel Roselló

 Not staying overnight?
-No problem.
 You can reserve a table at the rooftop bar, but note: reservations are only open two weeks in advance, and spots fill up fast.
 Plan ahead!

 This terrace has been the scene of proposals, couple sessions, and solo portraits that feel cinematic.
 I’ll be sharing a proposal shoot I did here soon, so stay tuned.